 How header-bidding works for publishers?

 Increased competition: Offering impression to the larger number of buyers results in fair competition and higher CPMs.
-Incorporating the header-bidding solution, publishers see 15 to 100 percent increase in revenues depending on the complexity of their programmatic stack and the number of bidders.
+Incorporating the header bidding for video or any other ad, publishers see 15 to 100 percent increase in revenues depending on the complexity of their programmatic stack and the number of bidders.

 No demand management: Publishers do not need to manage the order in which demand partners are prioritized because each of them claims the value of the impression in advance.

 Reduced latency: Multilayer waterfall programmatic model is inherently latent, and rendering is quite time-consuming.
-Header-bidding decreases the time for rendering the ad, improving the user experience.
+Header bidding programmatic decreases the time for rendering the ad, improving the user experience.

 Start using SmartyAds SSP